gruno/evalTerms/README.md

         argLen == 2 ? typeof argTwo == 'string' && (argTwo == 'A' || argTwo == 'B'): true
       ], [ ,'wrong type of arg one', ], invalid use of ...);
     }

+    // ... the reality provide much more complexity than this, much more dynamic ... things like:
+    //   (double) negation
+    //   || or and &&
+    //   default values
+    //   1-x or n args
+    //   ...